mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 too heavy-handed.
 Most players feel better if their character is done in by the die roll than if killed by fiat.
 The use of non-player characters is one of the most important things for a referee to learn.
-Non-player charac- Introduction ters are the population of your universe other than the characters controlled by your players.
+Non-player charac-Introduction ters are the population of your universe other than the characters controlled by your players.
 Through non-player characters you can give the players rumors, hints, and